Where To Buy Minerals: A Guide To Buying Minerals Online and In-Person

 Buying Minerals Online- Convenient but Very Risky

-Buying stones online is riskier than purchasing them in person, particularly if you’re not very knowledgeable about stones.
+Buying stones online is riskier than purchasing them in person, particularly if you’re new to collecting.
 After all, not every rockhound is interested in the difference in the chemical composition of varying types of garnet or debating whether a specific stone is a rhyolite or jasper.

-That said if you spend some time learning about your stones you’ll walk away from the deal with what you actually ordered 99% of the time.
+That said if you do spend some time putting in the work to learn as much as you can about them, you’ll walk away from the deal with what you actually ordered 99% of the time.

 There are quite a few places to buy stones online: